musa108/instadapp-for-solana/README.md

 SolFinance is a decentralized finance (DeFi) explorer that consolidates data from various DeFi platforms on the Solana blockchain.
 It offers a user-friendly interface for exploring and utilizing DeFi protocols, along with a built-in swapping feature for easy asset exchange.

 ### Getting Started
+check the live url to see the web application
 - LIVE URL:https://solfinance.netlify.app

 ### Features